psyanite/crust/README.md

 * Polish database for production

-* In edit post mode, just Navigator.pop
--- To reproduce: go to my profile, edit a post, get redirected to store page
 * Why cities, location_search, suburbs, and stores store coords in point?
 * Check timezone is correct when posting a post in PROD environment